gameflorist/dunedynasty/README.md

     brew install dylibbundler
     ```

-5. Due to the executable and included dylibs not being build with an Apple Developer ID, the Gatekeeper service will put them in a quarantine. a `setup` script to lift quarantine on all files is included in [dist-per-os/macos](dist-per-os/macos).
+5. Due to the executable and included dylibs not being built with an Apple Developer ID, the Gatekeeper service will put them in a quarantine.
+A `setup` script to lift quarantine on all files is included in [dist-per-os/macos](dist-per-os/macos).

 #### Linux (Debian, Ubuntu)